corda/corda-docs-portal/content/en/platform/corda/4.13/community/generating-a-node-dockerform.md

 In this case, each Corda node is associated with a Postgres database.
 Only one Corda node can connect to the same database.
 While there is no maximum number of nodes you can deploy with `Dockerform`, you are constrained by the maximum available resources on the machine running this task, as well as the overhead introduced by every Docker container that is started.
 All the started nodes run in the same Docker overlay network.

 The connection settings to the Postgres database are provided to each node through the `postgres.gradle` file.
-The Postgres JDBC driver is provided via Maven as part of the `cordaDrive` gradle configuration, which is also specified in the dependencies block of the `postgres.gradle` file.
+The Postgres JDBC driver is provided via Maven as part of the `cordaDrive` Gradle configuration, which is also specified in the dependencies block of the `postgres.gradle` file.

 Note that this feature is not designed for users to access the database via elevated or admin rights - you must only use such configuration changes for testing/development purposes.
 {{< /note >}}